deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 One o’ th’ most biggest consequences o’ *what* he was, meant that Daar had to treat everything an’ *everyone* around ‘em like they was made outta spun sugerglass.
 He’d been buildin’ himself up ‘fer a *hunnerd years* and while he’d (finally!) sorta plateaued a while back…he’d never quite *stopped* an’ never stopped workin’ ‘fer more.
 He needed it, in his soul. *Needed* the physical challenge, no matter how ridiculous it was.
 No science anywhere, be it Igrean, Corti, Singularity or Gao, had found or could produce genetics better’n his, an’ so even considerin’ the dubious origin o’ all that…Well, he felt obligated ‘ta take advantage, for all his people just as much as his own ego.
 He wanted to be the best there was, *period.* They deserved a leader who could and *would* deliver.
 So, he did.
 And would, for as long as he lived.

-Fortunately, there *were* some limits in him.
-He’d not grown much taller, *thank the gods* he topped out at essactly four meters or mebbe a tiny bit shorter in really deep gravity.
+Fortunately, there *were* some emerging limits in him.
+He’d not grown much taller, *thank the gods* he so far topped out at essactly four meters or mebbe a tiny bit shorter in really deep gravity.
 He’d widened some in his already beyond ridiculous lower quarters, too.
 But everywhere else he still had room for more, so he’d *really* packed on inches, especially across his shoulders.
-He’d got longer arms to go with it all too, so he’d gone full gorilla and *really* piled on the power.
+He’d got longer arms to go with it all too, so he’d gone full gorilla and *really* piled on the muscle.
 Power, thickness ‘specially in his chest an’ back, severe conditioning, and more’n that…*density.*

 He was *the* maximum creature, now.
 Unambiguously.
-And *still* maximizing.
+Heaviest critter 'ta ever live anywhere anyone knew 'bout.
+An' he was *still* maximizing.
 So’s he had to be *careful.* The only things he could truly unleash himself against were hyper-powerful forcefield augmented holodeck foes, or the increasingly rare *real* enemies, like whenever a Hunter sect from this or that corner of the galaxy wanted ‘ta throw their latest Alpha of Alpha offering at him.
 It was practically their *religion* now.
 They din’t feed on sapients no more, but in exchange…

 Daar woulda preferred to be properly rid of ‘em, but they were ineradicable.
 Fuckin’ roaches.
 But, well, he weren’t gonna pretend he didn’t enjoy the fuck outta rampagin’ hard on ‘em.
 They got religion an’ a reason not ‘ta eat people, he got a well-honed military outta the deal and some bloody personal *catharsis.* Great word, that.

 Anyhoo, it meant he had to be *very* choosy ‘bout who he might wanna play with, usin’ anything but the most gentle possible modulation of his strength.
 Like Firth, he therefore tended to prefer diamond-hard *specimens* o’ women these days.
 Mostly tall amazonian brownfurs, but sometimes the exceptional silverfur still caught his interest…

-They weren't every male’s cup o’ tea, admittedly, an’ there weren’t all that many such heroic women out there.
+They weren’t every male’s cup o’ tea, admittedly, an’ there weren’t all that many such heroic women out there.
 But that jus’ meant he could really get ‘ta know ‘em all! *That* was a blessin’ bigger’n anything else he had goin’ for him, and he was nothin’ but grateful.

 All his friends had ‘ta be super durable, to spare him the constant awareness of total restraint.
 So he had lots of *friendly* relations, but only a few *friends.*

 More squish.
 Protests now, and chitters, and *mebbe* he could convince ‘em to play a little this morning…

 Oh, *gods* yes!
 Naydi led the way an’ showed ‘em all how to be *properly* wicked with a Daar!
-The euphoria an’ climax o’ matin’ could last a long damn time ‘fer a gao, so they took full advantage.
+The euphoria an’ climax o’ matin’ could last a long damn time ‘fer a gao an' it were ten times more 'fer him, so they took full advantage.
 He was helpless unner ‘em!
 But it finally rolled past, and then he *wasn’t…*

 A very late morning start, today.
 But that was okay.
 He only had one big business item on the agenda, and it would be good to be at his bestest ‘fer it.